RecipesLearn

 Personally, all I do when I wrap ribs is spritz the foil with warm water and then put the ribs meat side down.

-The moisture build up and rendered fat will collect in the bottom of the wrap and serve the same purpose – to tenderize the meat.
+The moisture build up and rendered fat will collect in the bottom of the wrap and serve the same purpose – which is to tenderize the meat.

 Once they reach tenderness, you can sauce the ribs and allow them to rest.